zsh28/zsh28/README.md

 # Hi there, I'm Zeeshanali 👋

 ## 🚀 About Me
-🎓 Final-year Computer Science student at **Cardiff University** (Graduating July 2025).
+🎓 Final-year Computer Science student at **Cardiff University**.
 Passionate about solving real-world problems with technology and building innovative software solutions.

 🔹 Experienced in **Solana smart contract development**, **full-stack web development**, and **machine learning applications**.